pallpointben/comp20-bpall/captainslog/README.md

-# The whole lab works correctly.

-# I spoke with Matthew Carrington Fair about this project.

-# This project took me approximately one hour.
+# README

+The purpose of this project is to create a chat page that displays content asynchronously.